 Table 1 lists the genetic programming parameters common to all the experiments.
 All the experiments used a population of size 1000 running for at least 200 generations.
-This was done for 10 runs per experiment, where each run has a new random number seed.
+This was done for 10 runs per experiment, where each run has a different random number seed.
 Therefore, each run processes at least 200,000 textures, and each experiment at least 2 million textures.
 This processing was greatly aided by the use of a 16-CPU Silicon Graphics Origin 2000 server, which permits 10 runs to execute concurrently.

-The initial randomized population is created using Koza's ramped half&half tree generation strategy from [4].
+A run begins by first generating a new population with randomly-formed trees.
+This initial randomized population is created using Koza's ramped half&half tree generation strategy from [12], whose intension is to generate a set of random trees having a variety of sizes and shapes.
 Half the trees are grow trees, in which each randomly generated node has an equal chance of being a function (internal node) or terminal (leaf), up to a maximum depth for the tree.
 The other trees are full trees, where nodes are leaf nodes only when the maximum depth of the tree has been reached.
-Hence grow trees tend to be more asymetric and smaller in size than the larger, bushier full trees.
+Hence grow trees tend to be asymmetric and smaller in size than the larger, bushier full trees.
 The idea of ramping means that maximum tree sizes are iterated between 5 to 10 levels deep for both grow and full trees.
 Ramped tree generation proceeds until the population is filled.

-During evolution, crossover is used to create 90% of a new population, and mutation is used for the remainder.
+During evolution, crossover is used to create 90% of a new population, and mutation is used for the remaining 10%.
 Trees can never exceed a maximum depth of 17 levels.
 If they do, the reproduction operator is tried again with new parents.
 Parent(s) are selected using a tournament selection with a tournament size of 5.
-This tournament size creates a fairly strong selection pressure.
+This tournament size creates a fairly strong selection pressure, compared to weaker tournaments of, say size 2.